awsdocs/amazon-redshift-developer-guide/doc_source/c_Aggregate_Functions.md

 WHERE condition [GROUP BY expression ] [ HAVING condition]
 ```

 The GROUP BY clause aggregates and groups results by the unique values in a specified column or columns\.
 The HAVING clause restricts the results returned to rows where a particular aggregate condition is true, such as count \(\*\) > 1\.
 The HAVING clause is used in the same way as WHERE to restrict rows based on the value of a column\.
-See the [COUNT](r_COUNT.md) function description for an example of these additional clauses\.
+For an example of these additional clauses, see the [COUNT](r_COUNT.md)\.

 Aggregate functions don't accept nested aggregate functions or window functions as arguments\.